Associate Professor of English

 Resume / CV

-Her teaching excellence has been recognized with the Northeastern University Teaching Excellence Award in 2016 and the College of Social Sciences and Humanities Outstanding Teaching Award in 2015.
-Her research and teaching has received funding from the National Science Foundation, MIT’s School of Humanities and Social Sciences, and Penn State’s Institute for the Arts and Humanities.
+Poe’s teaching excellence has been recognized with the Northeastern University Teaching Excellence Award in 2016 and the College of Social Sciences and Humanities Outstanding Teaching Award in 2015.
 She is a board member of the Journal of Writing Analytics, Assessing Writing, Research in the Teaching of English, and The WAC Journal.
-She and serves on the NCTE College Steering Committee and has twice chaired the Ohmann Award committee.

 Selected articles since 2013